kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 [GitHub]: https://github.com/kemitchell/writing/tree/master/_posts/2016-09-21-MIT-License-Line-by-Line.md

-<a name="further-reading"></a>A number of folks have asked where they
+<a name="further-reading"></a>A number of folks have asked where
-can read more, or find run-downs of other licenses, like the GNU Public License or the Apache 2.0 license.
+they can read more, or find run-downs of other licenses, like the GNU General Public License or the Apache 2.0 license.
 No matter what your particular continuing interest may be, I heartily recommend the following books:

 - Andrew M. St. Laurent's _[Understanding Open Source & Free Software Licensing][Understanding]_, from O'Reilly.